 The Photography Basics You Need To Get Right Every Time

-- if you're a food blog, you've got to make sure the food is in focus
+- make sure the food is in focus

 - make sure your scene is well lit

-- if you're shooting with indoor light, adjust your camera's white balance to tungsten or fluorescent
+- adjust your camera's white balance to suit your lighting conditions

 - avoid your on camera flash at all costs - off camera flash is fine if you know how to use it